F23-144-D/video-dataset-preprocess/pathway.md

+Steps:
-first we convert UCF101 dataset to nframes, basically extracting frames from each video (at 1 fps) /utils/avi2jpg.py
+1.first we convert UCF101 dataset to nframes, basically extracting frames from each video (at 1 fps) /utils/avi2jpg-Final.py

-then we write n-frames data for each video folder /utils/n_frames_ucf101.py
+2. then we write n-frames data for each video folder /utils/n_frames_ucf101-Final.py

 now we have completed Data Loading and have UCF101_n_frames

-next we need to apply some basic preprocessing steps on it /dataloaders/ucf_dataset-persistent.py we have passed it file containing names of all videos rather than one file from ucfTrainTestList we get UCF-preprocessed
+3. next we need to apply some basic preprocessing steps on it /dataloaders/ucf_dataset_persistent-Final.py we have passed it file containing names of all videos rather than one file from ucfTrainTestList we get UCF-preprocessed

-next we apply ROI techiniques on it we apply a pretrained yolo model to detect people in the dataset and draw the bounding boxes /model-predict-opti_final.py bboxes are stored in UCF_obj_detected
+next we apply ROI techiniques on it we apply a pretrained yolo model to detect people in the dataset and draw the bounding boxes /model-predict-Final.py bboxes are stored in UCF_obj_detected

 next we need to alter the generated labels so they represent actions instead of objects